-The Note is offered when, as and if issued and delivered to the Underwriter (as defined herein), subject to prior sale, to withdrawal or modification of the offer without notice and to approval of legality by the law firm of McManimon, Scotland & Baumann, LLC, Roseland, New Jersey, and certain other conditions described herein.
-NW Financial Group, LLC, Bloomfield, New Jersey, has served as Municipal Advisor to the Borough in connection with the Note.
-Delivery is anticipated to be through the facilities of DTC in Brooklyn, New York, on or about July 25, 2024.
+The Bonds will be offered when, as and if issued and delivered to the Underwriter (as defined herein), subject to prior sale, to withdrawal or modification of the offer without notice and to approval of legality by the law firm of McManimon, Scotland & Baumann, LLC, Roseland, New Jersey, and certain other conditions described herein.
+NW Financial Group, LLC, Bloomfield, New Jersey, has served as Municipal Advisor in connection with the issuance of the Bonds.
+Delivery of the Bonds in definitive form through the facilities of DTC is anticipated to occur on or about July 24, 2025.

-ELECTRONIC SUBMISSIONS FOR THE NOTE WILL BE RECEIVED VIA PARITY OR E-MAIL UNTIL 11:00 A.M.
-ON JULY 16, 2024.
-FOR MORE DETAILS ON HOW TO BID ELECTRONICALLY, VIEW THE NOTICE OF SALE POSTED AT WWW.I-DEALPROSPECTUS.COM.
+ELECTRONIC SUBMISSIONS WILL BE RECEIVED VIA PARITY ON WEDNESDAY, JULY 9, 2025.
+FOR MORE DETAILS ON HOW TO BID ELECTRONICALLY, VIEW THE NOTICE OF SALE POSTED AT www.i-dealprospectus.com.